We have proposed some service changes to the practice the document links are below:-

 RGN Ba Hons

-Rachel Brown is our Nurse Practitioner who started working for the practice in February 2009 as a Practice Nurse.
+Rachel Brown, Nurse Practitioner joined the practice in February 2009 as a Practice Nurse.
 Rachel has since completed her non-medical prescribing course and is now offering minor illness clinics.
 Her clinic areas of special interest include sexual health and wound care.
 Rachel is married, has two boys and enjoys spending time with her family.
+Rachel is currently taking her Masters Degree in Advanced Practice.

 Practice nurses are qualified and registered nurses.
 They can help with health issues such as family planning, healthy living advice, blood pressure checks and dressings.
 The practice nurses run clinics for long-term health conditions such as asthma or diabetes, minor ailment clinics and carry out cervical smears.